dataeducator/student_academic_success/README.md

 We will prioritize recall in this project over precision.
 By prioritizing recall, we aim to reduce the number of false negatives and increase the model's ability to correctly identify and intervene with students at risk of academic failure.
 Minimizing the number of false negatives will help to ensure that fewer students who need educational assistance slip through the cracks and are not appropriately identified and supported.

-* True Positive represents the number correctly predicted positive instances.
+* True Positive represents the number of correctly predicted positive instances.
-    * Ex. students bieng predicted to dropout and actually do dropout
+    * Ex. students being predicted to dropout and actually do dropout
 * False negatives represent the number of incorrectly predicted negative instances.
-    * Ex. students being predicted to dropout but do not dropout
+    * Ex. students being predicted to drop out but do not drop out

 # Data Understanding and Analysis
 ***